eponsonby/ATP-Support/job-announcement-playbook/details/requirements/how-you-will-be-evaluated.md

 #### Example

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
-Applicants are considered in the following order:
+Qualified applicants are considered in the following order:

 1. Candidates on the [Agency] Re-employment Priority List (RPL)
 2. Preference eligibles having a compensable service-connected disability of 10 percent or more